These pumpkin muffins with a cake mix make the perfect fall treat. This recipe is made with only 3 ingredients and is so easy to make!

 - In a large bowl, whisk cake mix and pumpkin spice.
 Stir in pumpkin until combined.

 - Scoop the batter 3/4 of the way full in the cupcake liners.
-I like to use an ice cream scoop or large cookie scoop since the batter is thick.
+I like to use an ice cream scoop or a large cookie scoop since the batter is thick.
 Sprinkle 1 to 2 teaspoons of brown sugar on top.
 Press it down into the batter lightly with the back of a spoon.

 - Bake 20 to 25 minutes, or until a toothpick inserted into the center comes out clean.
 Be careful not to overbake.

-- Remove from oven and let cool in pan 2 minutes before transferring to a cooling rack to cool completely.
+- Remove from oven and let cool in pan for 2 minutes before transferring to a cooling rack to cool completely.

-- Cake mix: Do not add any other ingredients on the box listed.
+- Cake mix: Do not add any other ingredients to the box listed.
 You can also use a yellow cake mix for this recipe.
 Simply add an extra teaspoon of pumpkin pie spice and cinnamon.
 Chocolate cake mix makes a yummy muffin as well (almost like a mug cake).

 - Crumb topping: If you’d like to add a crumb topping, follow this crumble topping recipe.